nick-brown/ruby-interview-questions/README.md

 The Ruby Environment and the Interpreter
 -------------------------------------------------------------------------------

-Q: What does MRI most commonly stand for?
-A: Matz's Ruby Interpreter

-Q: What does IRB stand for?
-A: Interactive Ruby

 Q: What is the difference between `#puts` and `#prints`?
 A: `#puts` appends a newline to the output.

 Q: Where do the curly brackets to define a hash literal `{}` exist in Ruby's object model?
 A: It does not exist within the object model.
 It exists as a function of the interpreter.

-Q: What is the default encoding in MRI?
+Q: In Ruby 2.0, what is the default encoding in MRI?
-A: ASCII
+A: UTF-8

 Q: What is the global constant used to access environment variable settings in effect for the interpreter?
 A: `ENV`